T&Ks (or, even stronger, K&Ks ! ) are the strongest brackets, provided the spacing is adequate.

 These brackets come with our lifetime warranty provided they are used as we recommend, see summary of which bracket to use with which pole/aerial.

-“T”s and “K”s are available separately and 2 x “K”s are obviously a bit stronger than a T&K, though it must be admitted there are relatively few installations where this would be of consequence, after all, the pole would generally fail before the bracket anyway !
+“T”s and “K”s are available separately and 2 x “K”s are obviously a bit stronger than a T&K, though it must be admitted there are relatively few installations where this would be of consequence, after all, the pole would generally fail before the bracket anyway, excepting “scaffold poles” obviously.
 However, each “K” does take three wall anchors (in fact “K”s generally have a fourth hole just at the point the two base plates are welded together) whereas each “T” only takes two.
-Alternatively, if using a “T” with a long pole and/or large aerial, consideration should be given to drilling additional holes (they won`t rust if the bracket is hot dip galvanised) in the bracket`s baseplate to allow the use of additional anchors.
+Alternatively, if using a “T” with a long pole and/or large aerial, consideration should be given to drilling additional holes in the bracket’s baseplate (they won’t rust if the bracket is hot dip galvanised) to allow the use of additional anchors.